Rudolf Bahro

-Rudolf Bahro (18 November 1935 – 5 December 1997) was a dissident from East Germany who, since his death, has been recognised as a philosopher, political figure and author.
-Bahro was a leader of the West German party The Greens, but became disenchanted with its political organization, left the party and explored spiritual approaches to sustainability.
+Rudolf Bahro (18 November 1935 – 5 December 1997) was a dissident from East Germany who, since his death, has been recognized as a philosopher, political figure and author.
+Bahro was a leader of the West German party The Greens, but left the party after becoming disenchanted with the party.
+Bahro spent the remainder of his life exploring spiritual approaches to sustainability at Humboldt University in Berlin.

 Early life and education

 Bahro was the eldest of three children of Max Bahro, a livestock-industry consultant, and Irmgard Bahro (née Conrad).
 Until 1945, the family lived in Lower Silesia: first in the spa town of Bad Flinsberg and then in neighboring Gerlachsheim, where Bahro attended the village school.
 Towards the end of World War II Max Bahro was drafted into the Volkssturm, and, after his capture, detained as a Polish prisoner.
 As the Eastern Front approached, the family was evacuated and Bahro was separated from his mother and siblings during the flight (the rest of Bahro's family, with the exception of his father, died of typhoid soon afterwards).
 Bahro lived with an aunt in Austria and Hesse, spending several months in each location and eventually reuniting with his father, who was managing a widow's farm in Rießen (now part of Siehdichum).

 From 1950 to 1954, Bahro attended high school in Fürstenberg (now part of Eisenhüttenstadt).
 Since it was assumed that all high-school students would join the Free German Youth (FDJ), Bahro reluctantly joined in 1950.
 This was, as he later commented, the only time he did something against his will under pressure.
 In 1952 he applied for membership in the Socialist Unity Party (SED), which he joined in 1954.
 Bahro was regarded as intelligent, and graduated from high school with honors.
 He attended Humboldt University in Berlin from 1954 to 1959 and studied philosophy.
 Among his teachers were Kurt Hager (who later became the philosopher of the SED), Georg Klaus and Wolfgang Heise.
 The topic of his thesis was "Johannes R. Becher and the relationship of the German working class and its party to the national question of our people".

 Until 1956, Bahro was an admirer of Lenin and Stalin; Khrushchev's leaked "secret speech" in February 1956 changed his views.
 He followed the Polish October and the Hungarian Revolution with great interest, expressed his solidarity with the insurgents in a wall newspaper and openly criticized the restricted-information policy of the GDR leadership.
 As a result of his views, national security spied on him for two years.